granthalf/Python/README.md

 pip install pyinstaller
-pip install Pillow [PNGICOEXE] pip install pyzipper [PACKARCHIVE]
+pip install Pillow [PNGICOEXE] pip install pyzipper [PACKARCHIVE] pip install pygobject [PVHEADSET]

-NOTE: if pip is not recognized, you need to ensure your path should find pip*.exe (usually anything like "???\AppData\Local\Programs\Python\Python313\Scripts")
+NOTE: if pip is not recognized, you need to ensure your path should find pip*.exe (usually anything like "???\Python\Python313\Scripts")

 PROMPT
   a) use a console, for example CMD